Quantum noncommutative ABJM field theory: four- and six-point functions: Abstract

 \section{Abstract}

-Following our previous paper “Quantum noncommutative ABJM theory: first steps” [JHEP {\bf 1804} (2018) 070)] \cite{Martin:2017nhg}, in this article we investigate one-loop 1PI four-, and six-point functions by using the component formalism in the Landau gauge and show that they are UV finite and have well-defined $(\theta^{\mu\nu}\rightarrow 0)$ limit.
-Those results also hold for all one-loop functions which are UV finite by power counting.
-In summary, taking into account results from previous \cite{Martin:2017nhg} and this paper, we conclude that, at least at one-loop order, the NCABJM theory is free from the noncommutative UV and IR instabilities, and that in the limit $\theta^{\mu\nu}\rightarrow 0$ it flows to the ordinary ABJM theory.
+Following our previous paper “Quantum noncommutative ABJM theory: first steps” [JHEP {\bf 1804} (2018) 070)] \cite{Martin:2017nhg}, in this article we investigate 1-loop 1PI 4- \& 6-point functions by using the component formalism in the Landau gauge and show that they are UV finite and have well defined $\theta^{\mu\nu}\rightarrow 0$ limit.
+Those results also hold for all 1-loop functions which are UV finite by power-counting.
+In summary, taking into account results from previous \cite{Martin:2017nhg} and this paper, we conclude that, at least at the 1-loop order, the NCABJM theory is free from the noncommutative UV and IR instabilities, and that in the limit $\theta^{\mu\nu}\rightarrow 0$ it flows to the ordinary ABJM theory.

 {\em Keywords:} Non-commutative gauge theory, Supersymmetry, Chern-Simons theory.